February 2012 Aleppo bombings: Responsibility

 In a video seen by AFP on 29 February 2012, the Al-Nusra Front claimed responsibility for the 6 January attack in Damascus and the twin suicide bombing in Aleppo on 10 February.

 The anti-government Free Syrian Army (FSA) said it was operating in the area at the time, but denied responsibility for the blasts.
 Captain Ammar al-Wawi of the FSA said fighters from his group had a short clash with troops several hundred yards (meters) from the Military Intelligence building about an hour before the blast.
 Colonel Malik al-Kurdi, the FSA's deputy leader, said it had been monitoring the activity of security forces and Shabeeha at the Military Intelligence building and a police base in Aleppo on Friday morning.
 "When they were gathering in a square to go to the mosques and repress demonstrations, two groups from the FSA targeted the two buildings with small arms and rocket-propelled grenade fire," he said.
 "After violent clashes, there was an explosion inside the Military Intelligence building.
 At first we didn't know what it was, but we think it was the regime trying to stop the operation of the FSA," he added.
 FSA commander Arif al-Hummoud reportedly confirmed that the FSA had attacked two security force buildings "with only RPGs and light weapons".
 An FSA spokesman, Colonel Mahir Nouaimi, said: "This criminal regime is killing our children in Homs and carrying out bomb attacks in Aleppo to steer attention away from what it is doing in Homs".

 Anti-government activists also accused the government of staging the attacks to smear the opposition and avert the weekly Friday protests in the city.
 According to The Washington Post, state media "touted the bombings as proof the regime faces a campaign by terrorists, not a popular uprising".

 Izzedine al-Halabi, an anti-government activist in Aleppo, said there had been suspicious activity by security personnel that morning.
 He claimed they had sealed-off the area around the main intelligence compound shortly before the blasts, adding "We hold the Syrian regime entirely responsible for this explosion".

-Abdul Rahman Abu Hothyfa, a spokesman for the opposition Syrian Revolution Co-ordinators Union, said it was "absolutely the regime" that carried out the attack.
+Abdul Rahman Abu Hothyfa, a spokesman for the opposition Syrian Revolution Coordinators Union, said it was "absolutely the regime" that carried out the attack.
 He said the security buildings were heavily guarded and that it would have been "impossible" for the opposition to launch such attacks.

-The intelligence company STRATFOR analyzed that Syrian opposition were likely to be behind the bombings, but denied responsibility to avoid being tainted by accusations of terrorism.
-STRATFOR argued that the government does not stand to gain from a false flag attack besides having another chance to call the opposition "terrorists".
-It said that any attack on security facilities harms the government by raising questions about the strength of its internal security, which is key to the government's ability to hold power.
+The intelligence company STRATFOR analyzed that Syrian opposition were likely behind the bombings, but denied responsibility to avoid being tainted by accusations of terrorism.
+STRATFOR argued that the government did not stand to gain from a false-flag attack besides having another chance to call the opposition "terrorists".
+It said that any attack on security facilities harmed the government by raising questions about the strength of its internal security, which was key to the government's ability to hold power.

 Reactions

-United Nations secretary General Ban Ki-Moon strongly condemned the twin terrorist explosions that hit Aleppo.
+United Nations Secretary-General Ban Ki-moon strongly condemned the twin terrorist explosions that hit Aleppo.